Im schwarzen Walfisch zu Askalon: Content

-In typical manner of Scheffel, it contains an anachronistic mixture of various times and eras, parodistic notions on current science, as e.g. Historical criticism and interpretations of the Book of Jonah as a mere shipwrecking narrative.
-According to Scheffel, the guest didn't try to get back in the inn as „Aussi bini, aussi bleibi, wai Ascalun, ihr grobi Kaibi“ (I been out, I stay so, you rude Aschkelon calves).
-There are various additional verses, including political parodist ones and verses mocking different sorts of fraternities.
+In the typical manner of Scheffel, it contains an anachronistic mixture of various times and eras, parodistic notions on current science, as e.g. Historical criticism and interpretations of the Book of Jonah as a mere shipwrecking narrative.
+There are various additional verses, including political parodies and verses mocking different sorts of fraternities.

 The song has been used as name for traditional inns and restaurants, e.g. in Heidelberg and Bad Säckingen.
-In Bad Säckingen the name was used on several (consecutive) inns and was namegiver for the still existing club "Walfisch Gesellschaft Säckingen" (Walfischia), honoring Scheffel.
+In Bad Säckingen the name was used on several (consecutive) inns and for the still existing club "Walfisch Gesellschaft Säckingen" (Walfischia), honoring Scheffel.

 Mathematics International

-There is one version just and only one for mathematics, called 'International'.
+There is exactly one verse for mathematics, called "International".